 Roasted mushroom, avocado & ricotta toasts

 Inspired by Ashland Hill.
 The components take a little while to get together, but make them all ahead of time and keep them separate in the fridge, and you have yourself a decadent breakfast for a week in a row, or an easy brunch for friends to put together in the morning.

 - 2 cups thinly sliced onion (about 1 large onion)

 - 1 tablespoon balsamic vinegar (optional)

 - 4 cups warm water

 - 2 ½ teaspoons salt

-- 1 lb mixed mushrooms of your choice (I used a combination of shiitake, crimini, and oyster because they were most readily accessible, but if you can find them, nameko, hen of the woods, chanterelle, porcini, etc. would be wonderful)
+- 1 pound mixed mushrooms of your choice, sliced (I used a combination of shiitake, crimini, and oyster because they were most readily accessible, but if you can find them, nameko, hen of the woods, chanterelle, porcini, etc. would be wonderful)